Venkatmorishetty/Blog/Day4-RAG.md

 - 🔄 Allowing updates without retraining the model

 This enables GenAI systems to produce answers that are **context-aware, traceable, and more trustworthy**.

 ---

+## 🌱 Why RAG Matters in Practice
+RAG is widely used in:
+- Document Q&A systems
+- Internal knowledge assistants
+- Customer support bots
+- Research and learning tools

+It enables GenAI systems to act as **reliable decision-support tools**, not just text generators.

+---